top of page

 Things to Do

-I love just spending time outside and taking the day as it comes while im here.
-It's a city where time feels like it's slowing down and you dont have to be rushed anywhere.
+I love just spending time outside and taking the day as it comes while I'm here.
+It's a city where time feels like it's slowing down, and you don't have to be rushed anywhere.
 There's so much great shopping and coffee places to check out while you're walking around, so do yourself a favor and don't overplan your trip here!

 Tea at the Empress Hotel